iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 Now let's add your program to your homework repo. `git status` will show that this is currently not tracked.
 So let's `add` it, create a `commit` message, and then `push` it back to the website.
+Remember, you don't use your website password here, but rather you github personal access token (PAT).
+You'll have to copy-paste that, as it's a bit too long to type.

 ```
 git add 00helloworld.py